LIFE IN PREHISTORIC ENGLAND

 In the late Bronze Age (1,000 BC-650 BC) forts were built on hills so warfare was, it seems, becoming common.
 This may have been because the population was rising and fertile land was becoming harder to obtain.

-Meanwhile the Bronze Age people continued to build barrows, although cremation was practised.
+Meanwhile the Bronze Age people continued to build barrows, although cremation was practiced.
 The dead were buried with useful artefacts.
-Presumably the living believed the dead would need these in the afterlife.
-Unfortunately since they had no written records nothing is known about the Bronze Age religion.
+Presumably, the living believed the dead would need these in the afterlife.
+Unfortunately, since they had no written records nothing is known about the Bronze Age religion.

 We know that Bronze Age people lived in round wooden huts with thatched roofs but nothing is known about their society or how it was organised.
 However there were almost certainly different classes by that time.
 Tin and copper were exported from Britain along with animal hides.
 Jet and amber were imported for the rich.